Improving public health

 Improving access to mental and behavioral health treatment: Behavioral health conditions are frequently co-morbid with physical conditions, and both must be addressed to improve health and well-being and reduce costs to the health care system.

-Improving maternity care by providing Medicaid coverage one-year postpartum: An estimated one-third of pregnancy-related deaths occurs one week to one year after a pregnancy ends and nearly half of women lose full benefit health insurance at 60 days postpartum.
+Improving maternity care by providing Medicaid coverage one-year postpartum: Maternal and infant health care determines the well-being of the next generation.
+An estimated one-third of pregnancy-related deaths occurs one week to one year after a pregnancy ends and nearly half of women lose full benefit health insurance at 60 days postpartum.
 Extending postpartum coverage can help women receive the crucial postpartum care they need to improve maternal health outcomes in the months following a pregnancy.